gesiscss/SimulatingNormativeConflict/README.md

 **minnorm** This parameter takes an arbitrary text string as input to identify the group of nodes that hold the attribute that is predominant in the minority.
 For example "pro-abortion" or "contra-abortion".

-## Arguments for Graphics

-**majnormcolor** This parameter takes any valid color name in R as an input and visually identifies the group of nodes with the majnorm attribute.

-**minnormcolor** This parameter takes any valid color name in R as an input and visually identifies the group of nodes with the minnorm attribute.

-**majshape** This parameter specifies the shape of the nodes that are assigned to the majority group.
-Valid inputs are all shapes recognized by the vertex.shapes attribute in the plot() function of the igraph R package.

-**minshape** This parameter specifies the shape of the nodes that are assigned to the minority group.
-Valid inputs are all shapes recognized by the vertex.shapes attribute in the plot() function of the igraph R package.

-**CreatePlots** Takes TRUE or FALSE as input and specifies whether jpeg plots are created for each iteration of every network (not recommended for larger networks or large parameter spaces).

-**AnimatePlots** Takes "HTML" or "GIF" as input and specifies whether created jpeg plots should be combined into a GIF/HTML animation (see example - not recommended for larger networks or large parameter spaces).

 ## Arguments for Simulation Size and Parameter Space

 **r** Takes a single numeric value as input to specify how many networks of each parameter configuration should be generated.